openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 -------------
 The Gradebook MFE is *not* enabled by default because theming and internationalizations support is incomplete.
 It allows editing of individual learners' grades.
 Also supports bulk uploads of grades, but requires additional configuration.
 See https://github.com/edx/frontend-app-gradebook/blob/open-release/lilac.master/README.md for more information.

-Proctortrack Onboarding Status Menu
+Special Exams Experience
 -----------------------------------
-Helps course teams better identify which learners have been onboarded and which have not.
+Proctortrack Onboarding Status Menu: Helps course teams better identify which learners have been onboarded and which have not.
 See https://partners.edx.org/announcements/proctortrack-onboarding-status-menu for more information.
 Requires integration with the `ProctorTrack Service from Verificient`_.

 =========================